Northern Thailand Hidden Gems: 2026 Guide

 One of my favorite rides in all of northern Thailand was a completely unplanned joy ride after visiting Pai Canyon, which led me straight to Mueang Paeng Hot Spring.
 I had no idea it was there, and stumbling upon it by chance was the perfect bonus to cap off an already amazing ride.
 Quiet, natural, and tucked away, it was exactly the kind of off-the-grid find that makes Pai worth it.
 This is why guides often list it among the hidden gems in Pai, and I can see why.

 Heading toward Mae Hong Son is just as rewarding.
 I’ve never done the full loop, but even riding two or three hours out and back is simply amazing.
 It’s the essence of the Mae Hong Son loop itinerary — winding roads, surprise viewpoints, and hot springs tucked into the forest.
 One of my favorites is Sai Ngam Hot Spring, a quiet, mineral-rich pool shaded by trees.
-Unlike the boiling, sulphur-smelling types, this one is comfortable enough to sit in for hours.
+Unlike the boiling, sulfur smelling types, this one is comfortable enough to sit in for hours.
 Locals swear by its healing properties, and after soaking there I even watched a stubborn deodorant rash clear up instantly.

 Map of Pai’s hidden gems & scenic routes to Pai Canyon.